Nikhil-X-codes/vidcast/docs/controllers_readme.md

 ## ❤️ Like Functionality

 - **Like a video**
-  Allows a user to like a specific video
+  Allows a user to like a specific video but like count shows only when user hit like.

 - **Get all liked videos**